fragnoah/Noah-ReactN/README.md

-# Noah
+## Noah

-A react-native App for learning for german sailboot theorical exam.
+# A react-native App to prepare for the SBF Binnen Sailing exam.

-More informations will follow
+For more information, visit: https://fragnoah.de/ or contact me: hello@fragnoah.de